 The cookie was chewy, had no aftertaste, and many commented they would have no idea it was gluten free.
 Overall ranked #1

-For testing gluten free bread I used a pan biscuit recipe, which is similar to a quick bread recipe without yeast.
+For testing gluten-free bread recipe I used a pan biscuit recipe, which is similar to a quick bread recipe without yeast.
 Biscuits, like bread, use a considerable amount of flour and contains nothing to mask taste or texture, unlike cookies or brownies.

 Bob’s Red Mill – After baking, this biscuit had a very dense, gummy texture.
 The biscuit was very chewy, almost inedible to bite into.
 Like the cookies, there was also a very strong aftertaste.
 Overall ranked #4